-The Skills Lab Coordinator will be responsible for the disinfection and maintenance of equipment, and monitoring of the labs.
-The Skills Lab Coordinator may delegate this task, but will be responsible for the overall performance of these duties.

-Students and faculty are responsible for the cleanliness of the lab during and after use.

-Floors, counters and furniture will be cleaned by appropriate personnel at the end of each semester and more frequently if needed.

-Equipment located in the skills lab will be cleaned each semester and more often as necessary with the appropriate cleaning agent.

-Linens on beds will be changed when soiled, after extensive use, and at the end of each semester.
+- The Skills Lab Coordinator will be responsible for the disinfection and maintenance of equipment and monitoring of the labs.
+The Skills Lab Coordinator may delegate this task but is responsible for the overall performance of these duties. - Students and faculty are responsible for the cleanliness of the lab during and after use - Floors, counters and furniture will be cleaned by appropriate personnel at the end of each semester and more frequently if needed. - Equipment located in the skills lab will be cleaned each semester and more often as necessary with the appropriate cleaning agent. - Linens on beds will be changed when soiled, after extensive use, and at the end of each semester.

-Bedspreads may be used more than once during return demonstration of bathing.

-All soiled linens will be sent to the authorized vendor for cleaning (Hammond campus).
+- The furniture in the skills lab will be wiped with a bleach solution (1:9) at the end of each semester or more often as needed.
+This includes beds, mattresses, overbed tables, bedside tables, stretchers, counter tops, and large working tables - Exposure to bleach solution (1:9) during cleaning shall be reported to the instructor and an incident report must be filled out.
+Please refer to the Safety Data Sheets (SDS) section in the Exposure Control Plan. - Bedspreads may be used more than once during return demonstration of bathing. - All soiled linens will be sent to the authorized vendor for cleaning (Hammond campus).
 The BRC will either use an authorized vendor or will clean linens in house via washer and dryer.
 Linens will be stored in a clean, closed cabinet upon return to the SLU SON.

-Cleaning Of Laboratory

-The floors and/or carpet of the skills lab will be cleaned by the custodial employees once during the semester or more often as needed.

-The furniture in the skills lab will be wiped with a bleach solution (1:9) at the end of each semester or more often as needed.
-This includes beds, mattresses, overbed tables, bedside tables, stretchers, counter tops, and large working tables.

-Cleaning Of Laboratory Equipment
+CLEANING OF SKILLS EQUIPMENT